woutlyen/oscLab1-3/README.md

 # Operating Systems

-This github reposetory conains all the lab assignments needed for the implementation of the final exam project (located in another repostory).
+This github repository contains all the lab assignments needed for the implementation of the final exam project (located in another repository).